itthinx/affiliates-is-referred/README.md

 The shortcodes support the following attributes:

-- direct : "yes" / "no" to take into the Direct affiliate or not; default: "no"
+- direct : "yes" / "no" to take into account the Direct affiliate or not; default: "no"
 - affiliate_id : a comma-separated list of affiliate ids that restrict the referrers to which the shortcode applies

 Example: